DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 #### Front 2: The Educational Mismatch (The Sorting Mechanism)

-The modern education system has become a primary sorting mechanism for the **Engine Protocol**, and its design has unintentionally created a profound gender imbalance.
+The modern education system has become a primary sorting mechanism for the **Machine Protocol**, and its design has unintentionally created a profound gender imbalance.

 The system rewards skills like long-term focus on abstract tasks,